Sacraments and Rites

 Private Confession (Reconciliation of a Penitent)

 Reconciliation of a Penitent, or Penance, is the rite in which a person makes a private confession to God in the presence of a priest.
-After confession, the penitent receives spiritual guidance and assurance of pardon from the priest.
-As in most Episcopal churches, a General Confession is said by the congregation as part of the Eucharist liturgy conducted at St. Luke’s.
+The priest will give guidance and assurance of pardon after confession.
+As in most Episcopal churches, the congregation says a General Confession as part of the Eucharist liturgy conducted at St. Luke’s every Sunday.

 Funerals